-We derive our revenues primarily from licensing our software applications, providing maintenance support and professional services.
-Additionally, a small but growing portion of our revenues are derived from software subscriptions to our cloud-delivered software.
+We derive our revenue primarily from licensing our software applications, providing maintenance support, and delivering professional services.
+Additionally, a small but growing portion of our revenue is derived from subscriptions of our cloud-delivered software.

-We will adopt ASU No. 2014-09, "Revenue from Contracts with Customers (Topic 606)" on August 1, 2018.
-We currently intend to apply the Modified Retrospective Method.
-We have evaluated the potential impact of Topic 606 on our revenue recognition policy and practices and have concluded that Topic 606 will impact the pattern of our revenue recognition associated with our software licenses.
-Refer to Note 1 of the Notes to Consolidated Financial Statements included in Item 8 of this Form 10-K for further details on our evaluation of the potential impact of Topic 606 as well as a description of our accounting policy related to revenue recognition.
+We adopted ASU No. 2014-09, "Revenue from Contracts with Customers (ASC 606)" effective August 1, 2018, the beginning of our fiscal year 2019.
+Refer to Note 1 of the Notes to Consolidated Financial Statements included in Item 8 of Part II of this Form 10-K/A for further details on our evaluation of the potential impact of ASC 606 as well as a description of our accounting policy related to revenue recognition.

-Licenses and Other
+License and Other

-A substantial majority of our license and other revenues are comprised of term license fees.
-We also recognize revenue from sales of perpetual licenses and software subscriptions.
-Our term license revenues are primarily generated through annual license fees that recur during the term of the contract.
-Since fiscal 2016, a substantial majority of our term-based licenses have been sold with a contract of a two year committed term with optional annual renewals.
-Term-license revenues are generally recognized upon the earlier of when payment is due or cash is received from our customers.
-In a limited number of cases, we license our software on a perpetual basis or our term licenses provide the customer with the option to purchase a perpetual license at the end of the initial contract term, which we refer to as a perpetual buyout right.
-Perpetual license revenues are generally recognized upon delivery.
+A substantial majority of our license and other revenue consists of term license fees.
+We also recognize revenue from sales of cloud-based subscriptions and perpetual licenses.
+Our term license revenue is primarily generated through annual license fees that recur during the term of the contract.
+Since fiscal year 2017, a majority of our term licenses have been sold with a two year committed term with optional annual renewals.
+Under existing accounting guidance that is effective through July 31, 2018, term license revenue is generally recognized upon the earlier of when payment is due or cash is received from our customers as a result of extended payment terms in the contract.
+Under ASC 606 which is effective beginning in our fiscal year 2019, term license revenue will generally be fully recognized upon delivery of the software, which accelerates the timing of revenue recognition compared to existing guidance.